Davis Langdon: AECOM era

-In October 2010, the company became part of AECOM Technology Corporate – a global provider of professional technical and management support services.
-From that date Davis Langdon became known globally as AECOM's Program, Cost, Consultancy team, whilst presenting its services to the market as Davis Langdon, An AECOM Company.
+In early 2010, speculation arose over the company's potential acquisition by two different US-based companies, Jacobs Solutions and AECOM Technology Corporate.
+In August of that year, it was announced that AECOM would purchase Davis Langdon; two months later, the company was integrated into AECOM.
+Accordingly, Davis Langdon became known globally as AECOM's Program, Cost, Consultancy team, and its services were publicly presented as Davis Langdon, An AECOM Company.

+In 2011, the company announced that was reorienting its growth strategy towards the Australia, New Zealand and US markets.
+Almost half of the Davis Langdon's equity-holding partners opted to leave the firm within 18 months of the takeover.

-On 1 October 2013, it rebranded as AECOM in Europe, the Middle East, Africa and the Americas.
+On 1 October 2013, the company was rebranded as AECOM in Europe, the Middle East, Africa and the Americas.
 In Australia and New Zealand however, the company continues to be known as Davis Langdon, An AECOM Company.
 Furthermore, in Asia, it is known as Davis Langdon KPK, An AECOM Company, which incorporates the name of KPK – an Asia-based company specialising in construction estimation and contract management consultancy that was acquired by AECOM in 2012.

 Services

 The specific services offered globally by the company include cost consultancy, project management, CDM coordinator and health and safety services, management consulting, legal support, specification consulting, engineering services, fiscal incentives advice and facilities management.
 The company provides these services for clients investing in infrastructure, property and construction and has worked on a number of high-profile projects including the Olympic Park for the 2012 Summer Olympics in London; Tate Modern and the Eden Project in the United Kingdom; Estádio do Dragão in Portugal; Abu Dhabi International Airport; Grand Egyptian Museum in Cairo, Egypt; The Gateway Bridge Upgrade in Brisbane, Australia; the San Francisco Transbay Terminal, U.S.; the Gautrain Rapid Rail Link in Johannesburg, and Green Point, Cape Town – built for the 2010 FIFA World Cup – in Cape Town, South Africa.